dewbot6/poesp32-econet/README.md

 # ESPHome-EcoNet-PoE

 These are the instructions to use an M5Stack poesp32 running on ESPHome with the econet package.
-This was created with info from John Maton's [repo] (https://github.com/DrJohnM61/poesp32-esphome).
+This was created with info from John Maton's [repo](https://github.com/DrJohnM61/poesp32-esphome).
 I have edited `econet-hpwh-esp32.yaml` file to include the ethernet config.
 The included yaml file will work with heat pump water heaters, but the same modifications can used for other econet products.

 ### Hareware
 [POE ESP32](https://shop.m5stack.com/products/esp32-ethernet-unit-with-poe)